SFG 113th meeting (Autumn 2025)

 Meeting overview

-The Autumn 2025 meeting will have presentations and focused discussion on Nature-based solutions for freshwater restoration.
-The agenda is led by SFG Guest Coordinator Alan Law (University of Stirling) with support from Kerr Adams (Scottish Freshwater Group).
+The Autumn 2025 meeting featured presentations and focused discussion on Nature-based solutions for freshwater restoration.
+The agenda was led by SFG Guest Coordinator Alan Law (University of Stirling) with support from Kerr Adams (Scottish Freshwater Group).

 Agenda: Nature-based solutions for freshwater restoration